Viva-con-Agua/develop-pool/README.md

 ```

 ## local development
 The routes are defined in `routes/nginx-pool/pool2.location` and all upstreams in `routes/nginx-pool/pool2.upstream`.

-There is no way for the Nginx to reach the `localhost` to connect an develop server.
+There is no way for the nginx to reach the `localhost` to connect an develop server.
 Therefore, to set up the local development of a service, you need to edit the ip addresses of the service in `routes/nginx-pool/pool2.upstream`.

 Find your local external ip address with `ip addr` similar to `192.168.2.34`.
 After editing restart nginx via `docker-compose restart nginx-pool`.